Penrose-Library/PenroseLibrary-Web/content/post/2019-04-19-sexual-assault-awareness-month-display.md

 ---
 ID: 1299
-post_title: Sexual Assault Awareness Month Display
+title: Sexual Assault Awareness Month Display
 author: Julie Carter
 post_excerpt: 'Library materials on display this month call attention to Sexual Assault Awareness Month.
 Please note: these materials may be re-traumatizing for some people.'
 layout: post